 Many of the best teams in the world elect to play out from the back, with goalkeepers adapting to be a playmaker in their own right.
 Whether it’s being the catalyst in launching quick counter-attacks or slowing the pace of the game to allow the team to reorganise, goalkeepers are always in thick of the action these days.

 In this article, we dive into the goalkeeping world to find the best young shot-stoppers, ready to take up the mantle for your side in Football Manager 21.

-Choosing the best young goalkeepers (GK) in Football Manager 2021
+All the best wonderkid goalkeepers (GK) in FM 21

 To be selected for this list as a wonderkid, players had three criteria to meet: